viraj-nikam/canvas/README.md

 ## Installation

-The simple, 7-step installation guide can be found in the [Canvas documentation](https://cnvs.readme.io/docs/installation).
+The [Canvas installation guide](https://cnvs.readme.io/docs/installation) can be found in the official documentation.

 ## Contributing

 Thank you for considering contributing to Canvas!
-The contribution guide can be found in the [Canvas documentation](https://cnvs.readme.io/docs/contributing).
+The [Canvas contribution guide](https://cnvs.readme.io/docs/contributing) can be found in the official documentation.

 ## Changelog